Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Kuwait's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 31 May 2026.

 1. [1] Wikipedia, Telecommunications in Kuwait, retrieved 31 May 2026.
 Names Kuwait's three mobile operators, Zain, Ooredoo Kuwait and stc Kuwait, and the regulator CITRA.